 Jhansi is a historic city famous for its queen Rani Lakshmi Bai.
 Jhansi is located at a distance of 477, 1,692, 1,224, 1,058 km from Delhi, Bengaluru, Kolkata, and Mumbai respectively.
 Here is how you can reach Jhansi by the following means of transportation.

-By Air.
 Located at a distance of 110 km, Gwalior Airport (GWL) is the nearest airport from Jhansi.
 It is a civil enclave airport located at the Maharajpur Air Force Station.
 Gwalior Airport is one of the six airports in Madhya Pradesh and is the fourth largest out of them all.